Pigarian/InPlanarSight/README.md

-If you're here for the source: Feel free to mention me in whatever you end up making, I'd love to check it out.
+If you're here for the source: Feel free to mention me in whatever you end up using it for, I'd love to check it out.